 - and one on the Fruit of the Spirit.

-Plus, she sends out fantastic free short inspirational devotions to her email subscribers every week!
+Plus, she sends out a fantastic newsletter with a fresh, free short devotion to her email subscribers every week!

-A unique collection, these Faith and Fitness devotionals are powerful, practical, full of grace, and really get to the root of our fitness struggles!!!
+A unique collection, these Faith and Fitness devos are powerful, practical, full of grace, and really get to the root of our fitness struggles!!!

-Jesus Glitter has some really cool, out of the box thinking, short devotions for women!
+Jesus Glitter has some really cool, out-of-the-box thinking devotions for women!

-Ami Coote has written a fabulous 21-day Gratitude Devotional which is a really good collection of short inspirational devotions perfect for helping you find and keep your gratitude attitude!
+If you need help with flexing your thankfulness muscles, Ami Coote has written a fabulous 21-day Gratitude Devotional which is a really good collection of brief but stirring pages perfect for helping you find and keep your gratitude attitude!

 Short Devotions on Revelation